Elaine West: Military career

 West joined the Women's Royal Air Force as an aircraftwoman in 1978 at the age of 17.
 She ended her service in the other ranks as a senior aircraftwoman.
 She was commissioned on 25 February 1982 in the rank of pilot officer with seniority from 8 December 1980.
 She was promoted to flying officer on 8 December 1982.
 On 21 March 1983, she transferred from the General Duties (Ground) Branch to the Administrative Branch of the RAF.
 She was promoted to flight lieutenant on 8 December 1986.
 On 26 October 1990, she transferred from a Short Service Commission to a Permanent Commission.
 As a part of the half-yearly promotions, she was promoted to squadron leader on 1 January 1991, to wing commander on 1 January 1997, and to group captain on 1 July 2003.

 She was promoted to air commodore on 1 July 2008.
-She served as Head of the Defence Estates' Operations Housing, thereby being in charge of the renovation of service accommodation.
+She served as head of the Defence Estates' Operations Housing, thereby being in charge of the renovation of service accommodation.
 With her promotion to air vice-marshal on 1 August 2013, she became the highest ranking female in the British Armed Forces and the first regular to hold a two-star rank.
-She has been appointed Director of Projects and Programme Delivery at the Defence Infrastructure Organisation.
+She has been appointed director of Projects and Programme Delivery at the Defence Infrastructure Organisation.
 West was replaced by Tony Gosling in 2016.
-West is now an officer in the RAF Reserve.
+She is now an officer in the RAF Reserve.